-Bring a bit of the outdoors inside: A touch of green immediately lends an earthiness to a space, adding both a sense of down-home comfort and up-scale style.
+Bring a bit of the outdoors in: A touch of green lends an earthiness to a space for a sense of down-home comfort and up-scale style.

-Below are 3 ideas that offer a modern twist on a classic style.
+Here are 3 ideas for a modern twist on a classic look.

 [ Click on an image below to scroll through the gallery. ]